jneis-baseline/java-circuit-breakers/README.md

-# circuit-breaker
+# lt-circuit-breaker
-home made implementation of circuit breaker patttern
+sandbox for lightning talks about circuit breaker patttern

+home-made implementation of a circuit-breaker

+hacking springcloud & netflix's hystrix integration